Back to Blog

 Psychologically safe teams aren't conflict-free or low-performing.
 In fact, they often engage in more productive conflict because people feel comfortable disagreeing.

-You don't need a formal program.
+You don't need a formal programme.
 Start with your next meeting:

 Tags